google-research/tuning_playbook/README.md

     even causes problematic overfitting).
-    -   In this case, we should expect to be able to train to very low training loss, to the point where training longer might slightly reduce the training loss, but will not meaningfully reduce the validation loss.
+    -   In this case, we should expect to be able to train to very low training loss, to the point where training longer might slightly reduce the training loss but will not meaningfully reduce the validation loss.
     -   Particularly when training is not compute-bound, a more generous training time budget can make tuning easier, especially when tuning learning rate decay schedules, since they have a particularly strong